 Back in the summer we announced that Ann-Marie Howell had become the 50th former novel-writing student to get a major publishing deal.
-Ann-Marie was a student on our online Writing YA and Children’s Fiction course in 2015 (check out this blog about her time on the course), and her debut middle grade novel, The Garden of Found and Lost, will be published by Usborne in 2019.
+Ann-Marie was a student on our online Writing YA and Children’s Fiction course in 2015 (check out this blog about her time on the course), and her debut middle grade novel, The Garden of Lost Secrets, will be published by Usborne in 2019.
 Here Anne-Marie shares her top tips on writing historical fiction for young readers…

 Throughout the last few years I’ve kept in my head something Catherine Johnson, our Curtis Brown course tutor, told us, ‘don’t give readers a reason to put your book down’.
 I think this is especially important if you’re writing historical fiction for the middle-grade age group (8-12 years) as your readers could be a doing a million things rather than reading your book – playing computer games , watching Netflix, chatting to friends on social media.
 Above all they are living in the Now and you have to give them pretty good reasons to pick up your book and live in the Past.
 Below are a few tips I’ve picked up along the way which could help make your story shine: